 Once you have decided what documents need to be kept indefinitely, a decision needs to be made as to the best safekeeping method.
 Here’s my article that can help you with that: “Where Should I Store My Financial and Personal Information?”

 In addition to a physical storage location, you may want to consider organizing all of your final wishes and documents in one convenient flash drive that can be given to your loved ones.
+Scanning documents and storing them at a cloud service is also a good idea.

 How do you manage your legal and important documents?
 How long do you keep your tax reports?
 Do you have a system for organizing all of your final wishes?
 Please let us know your best practices in the comments below.